| What is dry needling?

 The exact mechanisms of dry needling are not known, however, we do know that there are both mechanical and biochemical effects.
 Pioneering studies by Dr. Jay Shah and his colleagues at the National Institutes of Health have shown that inserting a needle into trigger points can cause favorable change that can assist in reducing chronic pain issues.
 It is essential to elicit local twitch responses, which are spinal cord reflexes.
 Getting local twitch responses with dry needling is the first step in breaking the pain cycle.

-Are dry needling and acupuncture the same type of treatment?
+Is dry needling and acupuncture the same type of treatment?

 Dry needling and acupuncture, while they use the same needle types, are two very different treatments.
 Dry needling is a therapeutic technique where a trained physical therapist inserts small, sterile, solid filament needles into the skin and muscle directly at a trigger point.
 The ultimate goal is to generate a “twitch response” which helps release the tension and pain located in the muscles.
 On the other hand, acupuncture involves the insertion of these thin needles through the skin at strategic points of the body.
 It is a key component of Traditional Chinese medicine that is believed to adjust and alter the body’s energy flow into healthier patterns.